 How to find a therapist in Philadelphia Starting from scratch: How do I find a therapist?

-Have you ever thought, “I think might be ready to talk about my issues with a psychologist or therapist near me”?
-Of course, it goes without saying that you want the “best therapist near me.”
-But you have absolutely no idea how to find a therapist in the Philadelphia region – let alone the best therapist in Philadelphia who fits you and your therapy needs.
-What should you look for?
+Have you ever thought, “I think might be ready to talk about my issues with a psychologist?
+But, while you want the best, you have absolutely no idea how to find a therapist in Philadelphia—let alone how to find a good therapist for you.

 How does therapy work?
 What should I know to help me find a therapist?